 Take care during “peak UV” radiation times

-- organise your daily routine around the peak UV radiation times, especially during the dayight saving/summer period.
-For example, you can take a stroll earlier in the morning or later in the afternoon and try to focus on indoor activities during the middle of the day in summer.
-Remember sun protection will still be required if UV levels are 3 and above.
+- organise your daily routine around the peak UV radiation times, especially during the daylight saving/summer period.
+(For example, take a stroll earlier in the morning or later in the afternoon and try to focus on indoor activities during the middle of the day in summer.
+Remember sun protection will still be required if UV levels are 3 and above, regardless of the time).

-- parents and carers are encouraged to become familiar with the Daily SunSmart UV Alert.
+- parents and carers are encouraged to become familiar with daily UV levels and sun protection times.
 Remember that sun protection is recommended when UV levels reach 3 and above!

 Hats and Clothing - Your FIRST line of defence